gdoct/alarmclock-cpp/README.md

    - MODE_PIN: GPIO 15
    - INCREASE_PIN: GPIO 16
    - LIGHT_PIN: GPIO 17
    - Other leg of each button to ground (GND).
-Use pull-up resistors if necessary, although internal pull-ups in the Pico may be used.
+Use 10k ohm pull-up resistors if necessary, although internal pull-ups in the Pico may be used.
 4. **Connect the RGB LED Light**:
-   - GPIO 5-7 to the anodes of the  RGBLED with a 220 ohm current-limiting resistor
+   - Connect GPIO 7, 8 and 9 to the anodes of the RGB LED with a 220 ohm current-limiting resistor
-   - Cathode of the LED to ground (GND)
+   - Connect the cathode of the LED to ground (GND)